edspective/edspective.github.io/_pages/share.md

 To prepare for your submission, you will need:
 - a link to your favorite college application (as a PDF).
+- admissions outcome for that application.
 - a link to your autobiographical narrative (as a PDF).
-- a complete list of your college admissions outcomes.
 - email address where we can easily follow up with you.
 - the name of the person who referred you, if any.
 - readiness to accept Relationship Agreement below.
+- (optional) a complete list of your college admissions outcomes.
 - (optional) a title for your story.

 <a href="/submit" target="_blank">**LINK TO SUBMISSION FORM**</a>.
 We strongly recommend that you please follow the Writing Process below.